tj/mad/Readme.md

-  [mad-pages](https://github.com/visionmedia/mad-pages) is a collection of useful mad pages such as language operator precedence tables, http status codes, mime type tables etc.
+  [mad-pages](https://github.com/visionmedia/mad-pages) is a collection of useful mad pages such as language operator precedence tables, http status codes, mime type tables etc. Use `mad --update` to install/re-install them.

 ## Page lookup